harveyramer/harvey-ramer-blog/src/pages/blog/2020-04-08-configure-a-nodejs-development-environment-on-windows-10.md

   - software
   - azure
 ---
-## Install NVM and NodeJS
+## Install Node Version Manager (NVM) and NodeJS

 Though we can install NodeJS on a Windows 10 computer, it is better to use a package manager.
 Versions change often, so we need to make it easy to switch between them.

-To install NVM, we will use Windows PowerShell.
-To do so, we need to run Powershell as Administrator.
-In your Windows Start Menu, enter \`Powershell\` and choose "Run as Administrator" from the menu.
+To install NVM, launch Powershell.
+In your Windows Start Menu, enter `Powershell` and choose "Run as Administrator" from the menu.

 ![](/img/sc5ox6zxr9.png)

-When the terminal opens, type the following commands:
+To install remote packages, you will need the **RemoteSigned** execution policy.
+When the terminal opens, type the following commands to configure security:

+1. `Get-ExecutionPolicy` should return `RemoteSigned`.
+If not,
+2. `Set-ExecutionPolicy RemoteSigned -Scope CurrentUser -Confirm`

+Now that you have the required execution policy, enter these commands:

 1. `Install-Module nvm`
 2. `Install-NodeVersion 12`